JingshuLi/Gcn5-paper/02 Acetylome/README.md

 ## Sheet2: Keeping information only important for calculation

-	- Lists: keeping lists of `xx_modified` and simple description
+	- Lists: keeping lists of `xx_modified` and simple descriptions
-	- Raws: deleting raws that `Sum Modified=0`
+	- Rows: deleting rows that `Sum Modified=0`

 ## Sheet3: Normalization